dylanwal/BigSMILES/docs/bigsmiles/smiles_specification.md

 | A* | matches zero or more occurrences of A                                   |
 | A? | matches A or nothing; optional A                                        |
 |(A) | A is treated as a unit and may be combined as described in this list    |

+To prove that a symbol is legal according to some EBNF rule, we must match all its characters with all the items in the EBNF rule, according to that rule’s description.
+If there is an exact match —we exhaust the characters in the symbol at the same time when exhaust the rule’s description— we classify the symbol as legal according to that EBNF description and say it matches;
+otherwise we classify the symbol as illegal and say it doesn’t match.

 ## General